KayacChang/GQL_104/README.md

 # GraphQL Proxy for 104 job resource

-Because the 104 open API not work, so I want to create one.
+Because the 104 open API not work, so I create one.

 [GraphQL Playground](https://intense-sands-63009.herokuapp.com/playground)